GennaroDiFiandra/GennaroDiFiandra/README.md

 ➡️ And I am building an ecommerce for my family learning new skills

-In WordPress-based development
+In WordPress-based development<br>
-➡️ I have gained experience with HTML, CSS, SCSS, Bootstrap, Javascript PHP and WordPress.
+➡️ I have gained experience with HTML, CSS, SCSS, Bootstrap, Javascript PHP and WordPress.<br>
-➡️ I have also studied relational database design and SQL, but I have not accumulated experience in these areas.
+➡️ I have also studied relational database design and SQL, but I have not accumulated experience in these areas.<br>
-➡️ I have also gained experience with WooCommerce, LearnDash, Gravity Forms, Advanced Custom Fields, Gutenberg ed Elementor, both setup and development.
+➡️ I have also gained experience with WooCommerce, LearnDash, Gravity Forms, Advanced Custom Fields, Gutenberg ed Elementor, both setup and development.<br>
 ➡️ I have linked WordPress with external platforms via APIs.